Sarchives/Ranker/docs/advanced/extensions.md

-# RanTodd extensions
+# Ranker extensions
-Here are the list of extensions you might want to add to RanTodd:
+Here are the list of extensions you might want to add to Ranker:
-- [Leaderboard](https://github.com/RanTodd-Team/Website) (official, made using Gatsby)
+- [Leaderboard](https://github.com/Ranker-Team/Website) (official, made using Gatsby)